ryan-creator/snapshot/README.md

 You can customise the behaviour of SwiftUI Snapshot Testing by modifying the configuration flags available on XCTestCase.

 > [!IMPORTANT]
-> If any of the configuration flags are set to `true` during the test execution, the tests will fail.
-This ensures that you do not accidentally leave any of the flags set to `true`, which could potentially affect the reliability of your snapshot tests.
+> If any of the `snapshotsRecordNew`, `snapshotsDebugMode`, or `snapshotsDeleteExisting` configuration flags are set to `true` during the test execution, the tests will fail.
+This ensures that you do not accidentally leave any of the flags set to `true`, which could potentially affect the outcome of your snapshot tests.

 > [!WARNING]
 >